 In the adjacent Galloway Hills the deer roam free and are often seen in the gardens.
 The hills are a magnificent environment for walking and cycling and with the relatively mild climate of the South West any time of the year.
 Beautiful Gardens, picturesque ports, castles and other historic sights are close by.
 Hunting and fishing are also available for those so inclined.

-Enjoy an Autumn break in beautiful south west Scotland with a stay at Kirroughtree House Hotel in Galloway and explore our spectacular forest parks, gardens and coastline ...
+Enjoy a Winter break in beautiful south west Scotland with a stay at Kirroughtree House Hotel in Galloway and explore our spectacular forest parks, gardens and coastline ...

 Approaching from the main driveway, accessed from the A712 and 300 yds from the intersection with the A75, you will pass between fields with sheep grazing on either side.
 As you approach the hotel you will see it appearing through the trees to the front and to the right, at night it will be floodlit.